Categories

 Burns

 Infections in burns are the leading cause of death in burn injuries.
-The goals of burn treatment are to provide quick healing, prevent scarring and pigmentation, and lower monetary costs.
+Burn treatment aims to provide quick healing, prevent scarring and pigmentation, and lower monetary costs.

 Carbon monoxide poisoning